dblhlx/PyBSASeq/README.md

 **Note**:
-1. It is strongly recommended to have [fisher](https://github.com/brentp/fishers_exact_test) installed on your system.
+It is strongly recommended to have [fisher](https://github.com/brentp/fishers_exact_test) installed on your system.
 It is fast in dealing with large datasets.

+**Citation**
-2. If you used PyBSASeq in your pulications, please cite:
+If you used PyBSASeq in your pulications, please cite:
 - Zhang, J., Panthee, D.R.
 PyBSASeq: a simple and effective algorithm for bulked segregant analysis with whole-genome sequencing data.
 BMC Bioinformatics 21, 99 (2020). https://doi.org/10.1186/s12859-020-3435-8
 - Zhang, J., Panthee, D.R.
 Next-generation sequencing-based bulked segregant analysis without sequencing the parental genomes.
 G3 Genes|Genomes|Genetics, jkab400, https://doi.org/10.1093/g3journal/jkab400

 ### PyBSASeq